 The MRIP is a national program administered through NOAA Fisheries that uses several surveys to obtain catch and effort data at a regional level.
 The Access Point Angler Intercept Survey (APAIS) provides the catch rates and species composition from anglers fishing in estuarine or marine waters (not freshwater).
-Anglers who have completed a fishing trip are intercepted and interviewed to gather catch and demographic data, including fishing mode (charter boat, private/rental boat, beach/bank, and man-made structures), area fished, and wave (each twomonth sampling period).
+Anglers who have completed a fishing trip are intercepted and interviewed to gather catch and demographic data, including fishing mode (charter boat, private/rental boat, beach/bank, and man-made structures), area fished, and wave (each two-month sampling period).

 The MRIP implemented the Fishing Effort Survey (FES) in 2018, an improved methodology of the prior effort survey (Coastal Household Telephone Survey).
 The data from the APAIS and FES are combined to provide estimates of the total number of fish caught, released, and harvested.
 Additionally, information is collected on the weight of the harvest, total number of trips, and the number of people participating in marine recreational fishing.
-For additional information on MRIP see https://www.fisheries.noaa.gov/topic/recreational-fishing-data.
+Additional information on MRIP is available through NOAA.